cmusphinx/cmusphinx.github.io/wiki/longaudioalignment.md

 ---
 layout: page
-title: Long Audio Alignment: OverView
+title: Long Audio Alignment Overview
 ---

-Aligning audio input with it's corresponding text is a well studied research problem in speech processing.This page contains an overview of the current state of the art algorithms used for audio alignment.
+Aligning audio input with its corresponding text is a well studied research problem in speech processing.
+This page contains an overview of the current state of the art algorithms used for audio alignment.

 ## Requirements